hubtype/botonic/docs/docs/plugins/plugin-luis.md

 ## Setup

-To integrate your bot with Luis, you must use the `intent` template, which comes with @botonic/plugin-luis by default.
+To integrate your bot with Luis, you must use the `intent` example, which comes with @botonic/plugin-luis by default.

 1. Run `botonic new test-bot intent` to install the plugin automatically.
 2. Add the plugin to the `src/plugins.js` file.